wandb/docs/docs/tutorials/monai_3d_segmentation.md

 |:--:|
 | **An example of training and validation process tracking on W&B.** |

-If we navigate to the artifacts tab in the W&B run dashboard, we will be able to access the different versions of model checkpoint artifacts that we logged during training.
+Navigate to the artifacts tab in the W&B run dashboard to access the different versions of model checkpoint artifacts logged during training.

 | ![An example of how the model checkpoints are logged and versioned on WandB](@site/static/images/tutorials/monai/viz-4.gif) |
 |:--:|